aws-powertools/powertools-lambda-dotnet/docs/core/tracing.md

 ![Tracing showcase](../media/tracer_utility_showcase.png)

- **Key Features**

- * Capture cold start as annotation, and responses as well as full exceptions as metadata
+## Key Features

- * Helper methods to improve the developer experience of creating new X-Ray subsegments.
+* Helper methods to improve the developer experience for creating [custom AWS X-Ray subsegments](https://docs.aws.amazon.com/xray/latest/devguide/xray-sdk-dotnet-subsegments.html).
+* Capture cold start as annotation.
+* Capture function responses and full exceptions as metadata.
- * Better developer experience when developing with multiple threads.
+* Better experience when developing with multiple threads.
- * Auto patch supported modules by AWS X-Ray
+* Auto-patch supported modules by AWS X-Ray

-Initialization
+## Initialization

-Before your use this utility, your AWS Lambda function [must have permissions](https://docs.aws.amazon.com/lambda/latest/dg/services-xray.html#services-xray-permissions) to send traces to AWS X-Ray.
+Before you use this utility, your AWS Lambda function [must have permissions](https://docs.aws.amazon.com/lambda/latest/dg/services-xray.html#services-xray-permissions) to send traces to AWS X-Ray.

+To enable active tracing on an AWS Serverless Application Model (AWS SAM) AWS::Serverless::Function resource, use the `Tracing` property.
+You can use the Globals section of the AWS SAM template to set this for all

-> Example using AWS Serverless Application Model (SAM)
+### Using AWS Serverless Application Model (AWS SAM)

 === "template.yaml"